mariellabogoni/Project-SMC/README.md

-# sequentialMonteCarlo
+# Project-SMC
-Some codes of Sequential Monte Carlos algorithms.
+Some codes of a research project on Sequential Monte Carlos algorithms.